-This is one of 14 Lindgren traps that were set up at Sirex noctilio survey sites in 2010.
+18 Lindgren traps were set up at Sirex noctilio survey sites in 2011.

 Other Insects

-In 2009, service foresters reported light to moderate damage from bagworm moth, scale insects, eastern tent caterpillar, borers, and fall webworm.
+In 2011, service foresters reported light to moderate damage from bagworm moth, scale insects, eastern tent caterpillar, borers, and fall webworm.

 Disease Concerns

 Hypoxylon Canker

 (Hypoxylon atropunctatum)

-Widespread mortality due to Hypoxylon canker was again seen throughout the State in 2010.
+Widespread mortality due to Hypoxylon canker was again seen throughout the State in 2011.
 This pathogen causes disease only in stressed trees.
 Several consecutive hot, dry summers predisposed trees to disease development, and the effects are still being seen.
 While many species were affected, oaks, especially southern red, white, and black, were most damaged.
-Service foresters again reported that this was the single most common damaging agent of oaks inspected during calendar year 2010.
+Service foresters again reported that this was the single most common damaging agent of oaks inspected during calendar year 2011.

-Workers in Delaware set up a deer exclosure.

 Other diseases

-Moderate damage and limited mortality were reported in 2010 from several rust diseases, fire blight, anthracnose, canker diseases, and Armillaria root rot.
+Moderate damage and limited mortality were reported in 2011 from several rust diseases, fire blight, anthracnose, canker diseases, and Armillaria root rot.

-Forest Health Monitoring
+Forest Health Monitoring Deer Exclosures

-Deer Exclosures

 Delaware's white-tailed deer herds benefit from near-ideal habitat and mild winters.
 As a result, deer populations have reached very high densities.
 Deer browsing has been documented as a factor affecting understory composition and ingrowth in hardwood forests.
 A study was initiated in 2005 to quantify the browse effect.
 Eighteen fenced exclosures have been installed in oak forests throughout Delaware.
 Measurements are taken at each exclosure and its accompanying control plot.
+Early results indicate significant differences

+A deer exclosure in Delaware.

-Early results indicate significant differences between fenced and control plots, in as little as 3 years, in areas where deer density is greater than 50 per square mile.
+between fenced and control plots, in as little as 3 years, in areas where deer density is greater than 50 per square mile.

 Bacterial Leaf Scorch

-Bacterial Leaf Scorch (BLS) has emerged as a serious threat to forest health in both urban and rural forests throughout the Mid-Atlantic region.
+Bacterial leaf scorch (BLS) has emerged as a serious threat to forest health in both urban and rural forests throughout the Mid-Atlantic region.
 Surveys in 2006 and 2007 found that BLS is common in red, pin, scarlet, and black oak throughout Delaware.
 Since little research has been carried out to assess the effects of BLS in traditional forests, permanent plots were established in 2008 at a study site at Blackbird State Forest in New Castle County.
 Ninety red oaks in an affected woodlot were surveyed, tagged, and located with GPS equipment for a long-term study.
-Followup visits occurred in 2009 and 2010, with accompanying ELISA lab work through the University of Delaware and the West Virginia Department of Agriculture.
-In 2010, a second study site was established at Taber State Forest in Kent County.
+Followup visits were made in 2009 and 2010, with accompanying ELISA lab work through the University of Delaware and the West Virginia Department of Agriculture.
+A second study site was established in 2010 at Taber State Forest in Kent County.
 In coming years, data from these two BLS research studies should begin to shed light on disease progression and the economic costs associated with BLS.

+References

+Land Cover Map: